edgelesssys/constellation/docs/docs/overview/performance.md

 #### GKE

-On GKE, we used Kubernetes `v1.24.9` and nodes with version `1.24.9-gke.3200`.
+On GKE, the benchmark used Kubernetes `v1.24.9` and nodes with version `1.24.9-gke.3200`.
-The version we tested on GKE ran with the [`kubenet`](https://cloud.google.com/kubernetes-engine/docs/concepts/network-overview) CNI and the [default CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver) for Compute Engine persistent disk.
+GKE ran with the [`kubenet`](https://cloud.google.com/kubernetes-engine/docs/concepts/network-overview) CNI and the [default CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver) for Compute Engine persistent disk.

-We used the following infrastructure configurations.
+The following infrastructure configurations was used:

 - Nodes: 2 (2 Worker)
 - Machines: `n2d-standard-4` 2nd Generation AMD EPYC (Rome) processor with 4 Cores, 16 GiB of memory